ShiromMakkad/docker-pihole-sync/README.md

 ### Volumes
 Volume | Function
 --- | --------
-`/root` | This is the directory in which the SSH key file and the known hosts file will be stored, so it needs to be persistent.<br />**Required on both nodes.**
+`/mnt/ext/piholesync/root` | This is the directory in which the SSH key file and the known hosts file will be stored, so it needs to be persistent.<br />**Required on both nodes.**
-`/etc/ssh` | This is the directory in which the SSH server key files and the SSH daemon config will be stored, so it needs to be persistent.<br />**Required on the `sender` node only.**
+`/mnt/ext/piholesync/etc-ssh` | This is the directory in which the SSH server key files and the SSH daemon config will be stored, so it needs to be persistent.
+Can be a volume rather than a bind path, if you prefer.<br />**Required on the `sender` node only.**
-`/mnt/etc-pihole` | This is the `/etc/pihole/` directory the Pi-Hole container writes to on the host filesystem.
+`/mnt/ext/pihole/etc-pihole` | This is the `/etc/pihole/` directory the Pi-Hole container writes to on the host filesystem.
 It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/pihole/ in the Pihole Docker container.
 See the compose file for details.<br />**Required on both nodes.
 Can be mounted read-only on the `sender` node.**
-`/mnt/etc-dnsmasq.d` | This is the `/etc/dnsmasq.d/` directory the Pi-Hole container writes to on the host filesystem.
+`/mnt/ext/pihole/etc-dnsmasq.d` | This is the `/etc/dnsmasq.d/` directory the Pi-Hole container writes to on the host filesystem.
 It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/dnsmasq.d/ in the Pihole Docker container.
 See the compose file for details.<br />**Required on both nodes.
 Can be mounted read-only on the `sender` node.**

 ### Environment Variables
 Variable | Function